adel-mamin/amast/lib/hsm/README.rst

    ancestor chain
        the parent-child relation chain from a state to the top level superstate.
-       B-A-Z is an ancestor chain.
-Same is F-Z etc.
+       B-A-hsm_top is an ancestor chain.
+Same is F-hsm_top etc.

    nearest common ancestor (NCA)
        the first common ancestor in two ancestor chains.
-       For B-A-Z and F-Z the NCA is Z.
+       For B-A-hsm_top and F-hsm_top the NCA is hsm_top.
-       For C-B-A-Z and D-A-Z the NCA is A.
+       For C-B-A-hsm_top and D-A-hsm_top the NCA is A.
-       For C-B-A-Z and B-A-Z the NCA is B.
+       For C-B-A-hsm_top and B-A-hsm_top the NCA is B.

    topology
        HSM topology is the architecture of HSM - the set of all parent -